shanect7/video-game-tittle-screen-design/README.md

 You will then end up with something like this:
 ![image](https://github.com/user-attachments/assets/d0f361e3-e1ac-4ebe-9eb2-fdc89bd7d80c)

 With our text now created, we should then head to `styles.css` Within our CSS, we will start by importing a custom font to match the real Minecraft menu.
-With the use of a CSS at-rule (AKA: @ statements that instructs how the CSS should behave), @font-face will display a custom font with the use of:
+With the use of a CSS at-rule (AKA: @ statements that instruct how the CSS should behave), @font-face will display a custom font with the use of:

 `font-family:`
 Specifies a list of fonts to use.